Multimodal Recommender Systems: A Survey: Introduction

 \section{Introduction}

-With the advancement of the internet, many multimedia online services are emerging, such as fashion recommendation~\cite{deldjoo2022review}, music recommendation~\cite{deldjoo2021content} and \etc Thanks to the development of multimodal research~\cite {baltruvsaitis2018multimodal}, multimodal recommender systems (MRS) have been devised and applied in recent years.
-On the one hand, MRS can handle different modality information, which is inherent in multimedia services.
-On the other hand, MRS can also make use of abundant multimodal information of items to alleviate the problems of data sparsity and cold start, which widely exist in recommender systems.
+With the advancement of the internet, many multimedia online services are emerging, such as fashion recommendation~\cite{deldjoo2022review} and \etc These multimedia applications give a chance to push the RS towards the path of understanding recommended items, which is much beneficial.
+On the one hand, understanding can help RS make use of abundant multimodal information of items to alleviate the problems of data sparsity~\cite{deldjoo2022review}.
+On the other hand, it assists the RS in knowing about the user's preference more deeply from a semantic level.
+Considering the prevalence of multimedia services, multimodal recommender system (MRS) is promising to become a general pattern of RS in the future.
+Therefore, more research has focused on MRS recently, and a review to survey and categorize them is in urgent need.

-In general, recommender systems utilize collaborative or side information, which refers to the identifier (abbreviated to id) and tabular features of items.
+In general, the recommender system focuses on collaborative or side information, which refers to the identifier (abbreviated to id) and tabular features of items, such as genera and published year.
 By comparison, in an MRS, multimodal features, such as image, audio and text, play a vital role.
-For simplicity, we define the MRS as: \textit{a recommender system for the items with multimodal features}.
+For simplicity, we define the MRS as: \textit{the recommender system for the items with multimodal features}.
+In the following subsections, we will introduce the general procedures and our taxonomy to make the survey more readable.

-More and more researches focus on MRS, so a review to survey and categorize them is in urgent need.
-Though an existing review~\cite{deldjoo2020recommender} has taken a good step, they organize the research following the different modalities in real applications.
-Unlike that review, we organize this survey from the aspect of techniques used in MRS. Also, we try to collect all recent works to help readers to know about the most recent advancement in this field.
-Then, we will introduce the general procedures and our taxonomy in the rest of this section to make the survey more readable.